The Fading Audio tutorial is a hands-on exploration of the topics discussed in this section.

 The curve shape that appears by default is set according to the Fade cue’s cue template, but you can choose another fade shape from the pop-up menu in the top left corner of the tab.

-There are four options for Fade curve shapes:
+There are five options for Fade curve shapes:

 Both the rising and the falling curve use the same fade shape type, but if you use custom curve or linear curve you can create individual curve shapes for each.